mikeroyal/Open-Source-Security-Guide/README.md

 [Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.

+[Themis](https://cossacklabs.com/themis) is a free open-source high-level cryptographic library for mobile and backend platforms.
+Recommended by OWASP for application security, it allows protecting sensitive data (PII, locations, messages, etc.).
+While giving easy-to-use and hard-to-misuse API, Themis works to provide secure data storage, message exchange, socket connections, and authentication in apps across 15 platforms and languages.

+[OWASP](https://www.owasp.org/index.php/Main_Page) is an online community, produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

+[OpenSCAP](https://www.open-scap.org/) is U.S. standard maintained by [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
+It provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
+OpenSCAP maintains great flexibility and interoperability by reducing the costs of performing security audits.
+Whether you want to evaluate DISA STIGs, NIST‘s USGCB, or Red Hat’s Security Response Team’s content, all are supported by OpenSCAP.

+[Open Vulnerability and Assessment Language](https://oval.mitre.org/) is a community effort to standardize how to assess and report upon the machine state of computer systems.
+OVAL includes a language to encode system details, and community repositories of content.
+Tools and services that use OVAL provide enterprises with accurate, consistent, and actionable information to improve their security.

 [Trivy](https://aquasecurity.github.io/trivy/) is a comprehensive security scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets.

 [Lynis](https://cisofy.com/lynis/) is a security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.